The ADF remains committed to maintaining a meaningful contribution to non- emergency recovery operations as directed by Government.

 - Fodder: 1,344,075 kilograms

-For Defence images of the bushfire emergency support, go to:
+For images of Operation Bushfire Assist, go to:

-Videos of the ADF's continuing role in the bushfire crisis can be viewed via Department of Defence Australia's YouTube channel at:
+Videos can be viewed on the Defence Australia YouTube channel at:

 Stories related to Operation Bushfire Assist are available on the Defence News site at: